LSSTDESC/provenance/README.md

 Recording More Provenance
 -------------------------

-We should also record any parameters that we used in this run, and the locations and unique IDs of the files that were inputs to this process.
+We should also record:
+- configuration parameters that we used in this run
+- input files we read earlier
+- any comments we have

 We can do that by first collecting any config parameters we were passed and the paths to all our input files: